A Christmas Carol: The Concert

 "A Christmas Carol: The Concert" is a celebration of classic storytelling and ensemble performances, which provide audiences with both the comforts of a classic tale and the thrill of seeing and hearing it told as never before.

+The special, taped in May 2013 at the North Shore Center for the Performing Arts in Skokie, Illinois, premieres nationally on PBS stations beginning December 2013.
 Producer is Scott Silberstein.
 Director/Editor is Matt Hoffman.
 Produced for the stage by Bob Christianson and Scott Silberstein, and directed for the stage by David Kersnar.
 The orchestra is under the direction of Amy Duran.